Ann St. Amand Ph.D., CLP

 Sarah has previously volunteered with a national non-profit soccer league for 14 years, and enjoys working with the PhycoTech education and outreach programs.

 Hannah joined PhycoTech in 2019 after receiving her M.S. from Savannah State University in Marine and Environmental Sciences and dual B.S. degrees in Biology and Environmental Sciences from Alma College.
 Hannah’s passion for aquatic ecosystems began at a young age as she grew up on the beach in South Carolina, and continued to grow as she researched the impacts of eutrophication on fresh water ecosystems in Michigan and the impacts of climate change on coral reef ecosystems during her master's research.
 Her duties include: working with the IFCB, integrating technology and sample processing and analyzing.
-In her free time, Hannah enjoys spending time with her family, traveling, reading, paddle boarding, swimming, and camping.
+In her free time, Hannah enjoys spending time with her husband and family, traveling, reading, paddle boarding, swimming, and camping.

 Hannah’s volunteer activities include helping with the St. Joseph Science Olympiad team and working with additional outreach events through PhycoTech.

 Cory joined PhycoTech in January 2020.
 He received his B.S. in Fisheries Biology from Mansfield University of Pennsylvania and dual M.S. degrees in Environmental Science and Public Affairs from Indiana University Bloomington.
 His duties include sample processing, working with the IFCB, and various programming needs.
 Outside of work, Cory enjoys watching sports, exploring the outdoors, and developing open-source tools for environmental education and analysis.

 Cory also volunteers as a Science Olympiad mentor and helps out with PhycoTech’s education and outreach programs.